nathanieldchu/ubuild_CCF/index.md

   block: feature-1
   media_alignment: Left
   headline: "<strong>#cheesewecanbelievein</strong>"
-  content: A new category of cheese is coming.
+  content: A <strong>new category of cheese</strong> is coming.
 It's made from plants.
-It's creamy
-    and melty.
+    It's creamy and melty.
 And above all, it tastes damn good.
   media:
     image: "/uploads/2019/06/07/IMG_1428.jpg"
     alt_text: uBuild Blocks Mock-Up